Dherse/codly/codly.typ

   // This is a function applied to the text of every line number.
   numbers-format: text,

+  // A function that takes 3 positional parameters:
+  // - name
+  // - icon
+  // - color
+  // It returns the content for the language block.
+  language-block: language-block,

   // Whether this code block is breakable.
   breakable: true,
 ) = locate(loc => {